The Best Massage Oils for an At-Home Spa Day

 Unlike some other oils, jojoba doesn’t need to be diluted and can be applied directly onto skin where it is easily absorbed.
 But it also makes a great carrier oil that can be combined with other products for an ultra-soothing blend.
 Another bonus?
 Jojoba oil is odorless and won’t stain your sheets.

-2. Sunflower Oil
+2. Sunflower Oil for Quick Absorption

 Extracted from sunflower seeds, this lightweight oil works well on all skin types and won’t leave skin feeling greasy.
 Sunflower oil is rich in vitamin E, an antioxidant that helps to protect against harmful free radicals that can cause premature aging of the skin.
 It also boasts a high amount of the essential fatty linoleic acid, which helps the skin retain moisture.